Sotanghon Guisado with noodles and pork slices, amber menu

 • To prepare Sotanghon noodles, begin by soaking them in water for approximately 10-15 minutes.
 While the noodles soak, crush some garlic and heat oil in a pan.
 Once the garlic is cooked and turns brown, remove it from the pan and set it aside.

 • Next, add annatto seeds to the same oil.
-Allow the seeds to cook for about 10 seconds, which will give the oil a vibrant orange color, this indicates that the annatto oil is ready.
+Allow the seeds to cook for about 10 seconds, which will give the oil a vibrant orange color, This indicates that the annatto oil is ready.
 Afterward, strain the seeds from the oil and discard them.

 • Proceed to cook pork in the prepared annatto oil until the meat changes to a brown color.
 Once browned, remove any excess oil from the pan, leaving about three tablespoons.
 Add chopped onions and sauté them until they become soft.